michaeldmcqueen/kenoshacreek/about.md

 ##### Customer Reviews

-I was doing a security check on one of the houses I take care of.
-This home has radiant heated floors through out the upstairs.
-When I arrived I could hear an alarm going off in the basement.
-There was a large bubble in the sheetrock hanging down from the ceiling.
-It was full of water.
-I immediately shut the water off and located the correct hose that had sprung a leak.
-I called our local plumber, who came quickly.
-He fixed the leak and then I had a construction person come and fix the ceiling dry wall.
-I had been at this home approximately 5 days earlier.
-I make frequent checks on homes.
-The owners who live in another state were very happy with my service.
-If I hadn’t been there major damage would have occurred and more expense.
+During a routine security check on the interior of one of the many homes I care for in the Red Feather Lakes area I noticed a large bubble filled with water dripping from the ceiling.
+I was able to quickly determine a pipe had burst.
+The alarm was going off in the basement but it had not triggered a call to the alarm company.
+I was able to immediately shut off the water and prevent further damage.
+In the days that followed I was able to act on the clients behalf and work with the plumber and construction crew to mitigate damage and manage the repairs.
+The client lived several states away and was grateful for the assistance and ease in which the matter was resolved.
+I had been to this house only days earlier, if I hadn't checked in major damage would have occurred and more expenses.

-When you can’t be there… I can.
+**When you can’t be there… I can.**